infinum/Android-GoldenEye/README.md

 ## Edge case behavior

-- If you call `startRecording` or `takePicture` while GoldenEye is already taking a picture or recording a video, immediate `onError` callback will be dispatched
+- If you call `startRecording` or `takePicture` while GoldenEye is already taking a picture or recording a video, immediate `onError` callback will be dispatched for the **second** call, first call to `startRecording` or `takePicture` will still be active
-- If you call `release` while GoldenEye is taking a picture or recording a video, everything will be canceled and nothing is dispatched
+- If you call `release` while GoldenEye is taking a picture or recording a video, everything will be canceled including all callbacks, nothing will be dispatched
-- If you call `GoldenEye.config` before `InitCallback#onReady` is received, returned `config` will be `null`
+- If you call `GoldenEye.config` before `InitCallback#onReady` is dispatched, returned `config` will be `null`
 - If you call `open` while camera is already opened, old camera will be released and closed and new camera will be opened

 ## Known issues